-I recently did newborn photos for a colleague who works at Children's Healthcare of Atlanta as a lactation consultant and knowing how many of my clients struggle with breastfeeding, I asked her to write a post on the benefits of breastfeeding.
-Here are Nicki's top five things she feels any new mom should know about breastfeeding their newborn baby.
+I recently did newborn photos for a colleague who works at Children’s Healthcare of Atlanta as a lactation consultant and knowing how many of my clients struggle with breastfeeding, I asked her to write a post on what you need to know about breastfeeding.
+Here are Nicki’s top five things she feels any new mom should know about breastfeeding their newborn baby.

 Article written by: Nicki Cutrone, Lactation Consultant

-Whether you're preparing for parenthood, or in the depths of it, if you breast fed your children or supported your breastfeeding partner, or if you don't know anything about breastfeeding, this list is for you.
-Here are 5 things you should know- from a Lactation Consultant, about breastfeeding (if you're a human being).
+Whether you’re preparing for parenthood, or in the depths of it, if you breastfed your children or supported your breastfeeding partner, or if you don’t know anything about breastfeeding, this list is for you.
+Here are 5 things you should know – from a Lactation Consultant, about breastfeeding

 Thanks for reading this list!
 Please comment with questions